Programming-from-A-to-Z/A2Z-F23/03-apis/README.md

 # APIs and Libraries

-## Emoji Key for Video Tutorials, Readings, and more

-- 🚨 Watch this video tutorial! (this is technical info needed for the examples).
-Of course if you alreaddy know this material, you can skip.
-- 🔢 This is found in a group, maybe pick just one to check out!
-- 🍿 Additional video if you have a particular interest and want to do a deeper dive.
-- 📕 Required reading!
-Let's make sure we all have read this.
-- 📚 Optional additional reading for a deeper dive.
-- 💻 Code examples here!
-- 🔗 Extra reference material / link

 ## NLP Libraries

 - 🔗 [RiTa](https://rednoise.org/rita/), a software toolkit for computational literature created by Daniel Howe